nurulcse7/dental-care-client/README.md

 ### Description
 - In this project implement for dental care services who need to specialist Dentist.
 Here people can take a dental service their flexible time slot with service categories.
 Also he/she can one more services in a day but not same time.
+- Customer/user can't take a service without login and login form also validation implemented, such as  full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&*).
+- Implement user email verification enable

 - This project frontend start with Create-react-app (ReactJS)
 - Design by Tailwindcss with daisyUI Component
 - Backend start with NodeJS and ExpressJS